edgelesssys/contrast/rfc/011-registry-authentication.md

 We need to be careful about the trust we put into configuration by the host.
 For example, it would be a bad idea to allow switching off digest validation depending on such host configuration.
-However, the fields in the imagepuller config are not a risk to guest integrity, which is explained in the following subsections.
+However, the fields in the imagepuller config aren't a risk to guest integrity, which is explained in the following subsections.

 #### Wrong CA certificates